 Japan Resume and Rirekisho Writing Guide

 Do not underestimate the influence a Japan resume and Rirekisho can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

-In Japan, the term resume is used instead of CV.
+In Japan, the term resume is used instead of a CV.
 In short, the resume is a Japan-style CV, which details the most recent job first and highlights the main aspects of your career.
 It is less structured, in a narrative style and more brief than a CV.
 It is also more subjective.

 Prepare yourself - before writing your resume research the company you want to work for.
 Such information will help you to adapt your resume more effectively to each specific job and use proper examples illustrating your achievements.

-When applying for a job in Japan, you may submit a “Rirekisho” in Japanese with no cover letter, or a two-page American style resume with job cover letter in English.
+When applying for a job in Japan, you may submit a “Rirekisho” in Japanese with no cover letter, or a two-page American style resume with a job cover letter in English.